 The best part is that about twenty metres out from the shoreline lies a long clump of healthy, colourful coral, complete with an array of stunning tropical fish in only about 2 metres of crystal clear water, with a sandy bottom.
 Our two boys, who are not confident swimmers, found the saltiness of the water plus the air in their masks made them extra buoyant and they found it effortless to float over the reef.
 They were so excited to spot clown fish, parrot fish and trigger fish, giant clams and puffer fish.
 They couldn’t believe their eyes when they found a gorgeous blue spotted stingray nestling in the shallows only a few metres from shore.
 For my husband and I, both keen divers, to be able to share with them our love of the glorious underwater world in such an accessible way was pure family gold.

 It’s worth pointing out one other element which helped us enjoy our trip – the other clients.
-Some resorts on the Red Sea now cater almost exclusively to non-European markets since their primary market (the UK) dried up – we had been wondering what the mix of clients would be at the Kempinski and whether we’d feel comfortable there if we were massively in the minority.
+Some resorts on the Red Sea now cater almost exclusively to the Russian tourism market since their primary market (the UK) dried up – we had been wondering what the mix of clients would be at the Kempinski and whether we’d feel comfortable there if the hotel were to aim its food offering, language spoken and services wholly on the needs of one nation’s tourists.
 We needn’t have worried.
-The bulk of the clientele at the Kempinski were well-heeled German, Austrian and Swiss families with very similar interests to our own, and we did see two or three other British clients.
-We never felt left out as English is the lingua franca at the resort – the staff all speak really great English and most only speak rudimentary German or French.
-We felt easily able to communicate with both the wonderfully friendly hotel staff and other guests and heard English spoken all around us, albeit accented.
+The bulk of the clientele at the Kempinski were a nice mixture of German, Austrian, French and Swiss families with seeimingly very similar interests to our own, and we did see two or three other British clients too.
+We never felt left out and were surprised to find that English is the lingua franca at the resort – the staff all speak really great English as UK clientele used to be their main visitors, and most only speak rudimentary German or French as of yet.
+We felt easily able to communicate with both the wonderfully friendly hotel staff and other guests.
 Only the (German run) watersports centre had signage in German that we had to ask to be translated.
-The only other concession I saw to the German clientele (aside from high standards throughout) were pretzel rolls at breakfast – both an absolute bonus in my opinion.
+The only other concession I saw to the German clientele (aside from high standards throughout, hope it’s not insensitive to say that!) were pretzel rolls at breakfast – both an absolute bonus in my opinion.

 After four blissful days at the beach, it was finally time to head home – tanned, rested, and with five cameras full of random photographs to sift through.
 A quick 30 minute drive took us to Hurghada airport for our flight home via super-efficient Zurich.
 Arriving at (less efficient) Heathrow later that afternoon still in our flip-flops and sunglasses, we quickly dug out our trousers and coats to ward off the chilly October air.
 We all agreed that it felt as though we’d been on a far longer holiday, so much had we seen and done on this single eight-day trip.